THE 66TH BLAKE ART PRIZE AND THE BLAKE POETRY PRIZE - ENTRIES CLOSE 31 MAY

-The Blake Prize is one of Australia’s longest-standing and most prestigious prizes which encourages conversation about religion and spirituality through art.
+The Blake Prize is one of Australia’s longest-standing and most prestigious prizes which encourages conversation about religion and spirituality through art and poetry.
 Hosted by Casula Powerhouse Arts Centre and Liverpool City Council since 2016, The 66th Blake Prize will return in 2020.
+There are two prizes; one for Art and one for Poetry.

 29 November 2019 - Entries open